psyto/datasov2/README.md

 ## Components

--   `corda-component/`: Kotlin contracts, clients, and workflows for DID and access control on Corda.
 -   `solana-component/`: Anchor-based program and TypeScript SDK for data marketplace operations on Solana.
--   `integration-layer/`: TypeScript services that bridge Corda and Solana.
+-   `integration-layer/`: TypeScript services for identity and data marketplace operations.
 Includes a production-like API and a demo `simple-api` for local runs.
 -   `frontend/`: React (CRA + Tailwind) dashboard for identities, marketplace, analytics.
 -   `DataSovMobile/`: Lightweight Expo app (mobile UI demo).
 Also runnable on web via Expo.